zbilcheck/Hack-A-Thing-2/README.md

 ## Description

 For this hack-a-thing, we wanted to create a very simple Chrome extension that detects when the user is on Facebook and displays a popup message.
 The goal was to learn the basics of creating an extension with React and using/integrating serverless functions (AWS Lambda).
-The extension detects when the user is on Facebook, sends an API request to the AWS Lambda (which just echoes back the name), and displays the alert "Welcome to [name]". [name] is just set to "True Pill".
+The extension detects when the user is on Facebook, sends an API request to the AWS Lambda (which just echoes back the name), and displays two different popups - one is the alert "Welcome to [name]", where [name] is just set to "True Pill".
+The other is a Chrome popup window.

 The extension is contained in the `hackathing2` directory.
 The API code is in `hackathing2_api`.